Model Project Structure

 Configuration of the base types is also broken down by technology, which is stored in separate files under the TypeConfigs folder.

-file.
+The global model configuration is defined by default in the global_config.xom file.
 You can read about the details of the global configuration in the next section.

 Application model files

 The main elements of the model project will be the model files for your application.
-Typically, you want to define groups of closely related model elements, such as for a specific domain object, in separate files, and also organize them by application modules, as illustrated below.
+Typically, you want to define groups of closely related model elements, such as for a specific domain object, in separate files, and also organize them in folders by application modules, as illustrated below.

 If you are building your application from scratch, then you can add new model files using the Add > New Item... command.